ctrlw/magni/README.md

 * If you also want to modify the boot partition, you have to do it in a second step after rebooting

 ## Camera focus
 When everything is in place, adjust the focus till a letter under the camera looks sharp.
 Then try a book and maybe adjust.
 Not all objects are flat.
-If you’re smart you got a Raspberry Pi camera v2 and do it the easy way, just turning the white ring tool.
+The  Raspberry Pi camera v2 usually comes with a white ring tool to easily adjust focus.
 On the older camera model or cheap alternatives, the lens may be glued and can still be adapted, but you risk breaking the camera.

 ![Adjust camera focus](docs/camera-focus-300x225.jpg)